xcat2/xcat-core/docs/source/advanced/docker/lifecycle_management.rst

      postbootscripts=otherpkgs
      postscripts=syslog,remoteshell,syncfiles

-The command :doc:`mkdef </guides/admin-guides/references/man1/mkdef.1>` or :doc:`chdef </guides/admin-guides/references/man1/chdef.1>` can be used to create a new docker instance node definition or change the node attributes.
+The command :doc:`mkdef </guides/admin-guides/references/man1/mkdef.1>` or :doc:`chdef </guides/admin-guides/references/man1/chdef.1>` can be used to create a new docker instance node or change the node attributes.
 Specify any available unused ip address for *ip* attribute. *mac* attribute is optional and if left unset, will be filled in by *mkdocker* command.

 After docker instance node is defined, use command `makehosts host01c01` to add node *host01c01* and its IP address *10.0.120.1* into /etc/hosts.